Allergy / Immunology Fellowship

 Fellows who are interested in a career in research have an opportunity to apply for additional years of training beyond the two years of ACGME-accredited fellowship through the Advanced Research Training Fellowship (ARTF).
 ARTF research fellows can conduct innovative research in a wide variety of areas by pairing with NIH-funded clinical, translational and basic science research mentors.

-2021 Research Highlights: Division of Allergy and Immunology
+Research Highlights of the Division of Allergy and Immunology at Cincinnati Children’s (2024)

 Amazing Science to Bold Medicine